Academic Integrity at U of T

 This website contains smart strategies to avoid academic misconduct, and information on academic integrity processes and procedures at U of T. The site also includes links to decisions of the University Tribunal in student cases involving academic integrity.

-Best of luck for the academic year!
+Best of luck for an amazing and rewarding academic year!